 - “city ring”

-This is a result of their clever work to ensure their product listings use the keywords people are searching.
+This is a result of their clever work to ensure their product listings use the keywords people are searching for.
 They’ve even created shop sections using those keywords.
 For example, they have a “Handwriting Bracelet” section, as well as several listings using “handwriting” and “bracelet”.

 1. They may consider always featuring their “city ring”, “handwriting bracelet”, and “name necklace” at the top of their shop, since those are most commonly searched.